 Keep in mind that you may not be a candidate for partial knee replacement surgery if you have inflammatory arthritis such as rheumatoid arthritis, psoriatic arthritis, or arthritis related to lupus, because these types usually affect the whole joint.
 Your osteoarthritis must be limited to one compartment of your knee for partial knee replacement surgery to be a valid option.

-In most cases, your partial knee replacement surgeon will not be able to perform this procedure if you cannot bend your knee 90 degrees or more.
+In most cases, your partial knee replacement surgeon will not be able to perform this procedure if you have significant angular deformity or cannot bend your knee 90 degrees.
 Also, if you have substantial damage in the ligaments or major structural problems in the knee, you may not be able to have partial knee replacement surgery.